leocadiob7576/cyoa-project/situations/walkDog.md

 # You Walk Your Dog

 You grab the leash and clip it to your dog’s harness.
-You take him/her out for a walk.
-Where do you take him/her?
+You take your dog out for a walk.
+Where do you go?

 [The Park](park.md)